autocrossblog/autocrossblog.github.io/_posts/2009-05-04-updates-from-the-weekend.md

 permalink: updates-from-the-weekend
 image:
 categories: [ 240z, datsun, megasquirt, engine, friends ]
+description: Follow an automobile enthusiast's journey in troubleshooting issues with Megasquirt, and gain insight into overcoming hurdles in classic car restorati...
 ---

 So I spoke with my Megasquirt Guru last week a few times, and again this weekend, and even had him show up in my driveway to help wrench on the car today!

 So yesterday I got up and checked to see if the 36-1 wheel for the Megasquirt (using Ford EDIS) was correctly mounted, meaning, should the mounting have changed due to moving from the 1983 motor, to the 1978 motor.
 I removed the radiator in order to get to the front of the motor, draining it out was probably a good idea.
 We had put water in last weekend when getting things ready to start, well the water was pretty darn rusty and dirty when I took it out yesterday, probably need to do that a few more times just to make sure everything gets flushed from the radiator (sitting for 2 years) and the block, which has been sitting for 6 or more years (2+ since it last ran, longer since it actually was used much).